prestodb/tsc/CONTRIBUTING.md

 #### Contributors

 Contributors are any members of the open source community who participate in project develompent.
-Contributors may be participation on their own behalf or on behalf of their employer.
+Contributors may participate on their own behalf or on behalf of their employer.
 Membership in the [Presto Foundation](https://prestodb.io) is not required in order to contribute, although contributors must have signed a CLA prior to their code being merged (see below).

 #### Committers